jonhillery/jonhillery.github.io/teaching.md

 Discussions: Tuesday and Thursday 9-10, Bunche 3170

-Office Hours: Thursdays (and Tuesdays unofficially) 10-11 in Mathematical Sciences 2350.
+Office Hours: Thursdays 10-11 in Mathematical Sciences 2350.

 You can also get help in the SMC (MS 3974) at any time it's open.
 I'll be there Wednesdays 2-3.